provenance-io/provwasm/docs/tutorial/06-develop.md

 code.
 But, it is completely acceptable to copy and paste as well (if time is an issue or, like the author, the reader is just lazy).

-All file locations are referenced from the project root: `.../provwasm/contracts/tutorial`

 ### Setup

 Add a Makefile to combine development build steps into a single `make` command